maljazaery/azure-ai-search-batch-indexer/README.md

 - output_dir: The directory to write the output files.
 - config_file: Azure AI Document Intelligence endpoints.

-## Note:
+## Disclaimer:
-This is unofficial Microsoft product.
+This is NOT an official Microsoft product.